Is Microsoft a Monopolist?

 47. The American Enterprise Institutes Irwin Steltzer, for example, says that his friends at conservative think tanks think the antitrust laws are just another form of regulation.
 They are not.
 They are the biggest bulwark we have against the spread of regulation by government (Murray 1998).

 We benefited from comments by Don Boudreaux.
 Any remaining errors are our own.

 Richard McKenzie is the Walter B. Gerken Professor of Enterprise and Society in the Graduate School of Management at the University of California, Irvine, and an adjunct fellow at the Center for the Study of American Business at Washington University, St. Louis.

-William F. Shughart II is a Senior Fellow at The Independent Institute, J. Fish Smith Professor in Public Choice at Utah State University, and editor of the Independent Institute book, Taxing Choice: The
+William F. Shughart II is a Research Director and Senior Fellow at The Independent Institute, J. Fish Smith Professor in Public Choice in the Jon M. Huntsman School of Business at Utah State University, and editor of the Independent Institute book, Taxing Choice: The